cdoremus/todos-deno-saaskit/docs/production_deployment.md

-# SaaSKit Production Deployment
+# Deploying to Production

-## Prereqs
+## Prerequisites

-- This section (SasSKit Production Deployment) assumes that a local development environment has been setup and tested
+This section assumes that a
-  - Supabase DB and Auth has been done
-  - Stripe has been setup and configured
+[local development environment](#getting-started-locally) has been set up and tested.

-  - **TODO:** There might be some Prod-specific configurations that need to be done
+**TODO:** There might be some Prod-specific configurations that need to be done

-## Authentication

-### Create a Supabase account

-- Create the account
+## Auth and Database (Supabase)

 ### Create and Populate a Supabase Database